cabelitos/pinata-libre/README.md

 * Unified leaderboard for every channel.
 * Supports any emoji (as long that it was added before.
 See _Bot commands_).
 * Emoji reactions counts as awards.
+* Awards to a slack group will be distributed to all users of that group.

 ## Distributing awards